The Men's Room (film)

 The Men's Room (For vi er gutta) is a 2018 Norwegian documentary film written and directed by Peter Sommer and Jo Vemund Svendson.
 It concerns 25 Norwegian men in a men's choir rehearsing for their biggest event ever: warming up for Black Sabbath in front of 10,000 people.
-But there are problems backstage as Ivar, the conductor, is terminally ill, and might not live to experience the concert.
+However, backstage issues arise as Ivar, the conductor, is terminally ill and may not survive to witness the concert.

 The film has won international awards after its release.
 The international premiere was at CPH:DOX in Copenhagen 24 March 2019 where it won the NORDIC:DOX AWARD for best Nordic documentary film.

 The Norwegian title is "For vi er gutta" (Because we're the guys) and is distributed through Norsk Film Distribusjon.
 In Denmark, the film had its theatrical release on 17 October 2019 under the name "Mandskoret" (The men's choir) and is distributed by Camera film.

 Production

 The documentary format used is a mixture of interviews and "fly on the wall" coverage that includes a number of musical recitations.
 The focus is on the choir members themselves and does not delve too deeply into their private family life.